-As part of these initiatives, SCC Group have set a procurement standard under which SCC Group will preferentially procure from suppliers who are most active in Sustainability activities.
+As part of these initiatives, SCC Group has set a procurement standard under which SCC Group will preferentially procure from suppliers who are most active in Sustainability activities.
 This policy is set out in the Group Business Standard of Procurement, which provides guidelines for procurement operating activities for SCC Group companies in Japan and overseas.
-Also, SCC Group has compiled five categories in the Sumitomo Chemical Group Supply-Chain Sustainable Procurement Guidebook.
-The second category of this Guidebook prescribes "Human Rights and Labor" and expressly prohibits forced labor and child labor.
-This Guidebook address further issues such as "Respecting human rights", "Regulating working hours", "Paying appropriate wages".
-This Guidebook establishes the overarching guidelines encompassing our commitment to combating modern slavery and human trafficking.
+Also, SCC Group has compiled four categories in the Sumitomo Chemical Group Supplier Code of Conduct.
+The second category of this Code of Conduct expressly prohibits forced labor and child labor.
+This Code of Conduct address further issues such as "Respecting human rights, preventing complicity in human rights abuses," "Regulating working hours," "Provision of a living wages".
+This Code of Conduct establishes the overarching guidelines encompassing our commitment to combating modern slavery and human trafficking.